 - a.
-Math Composite standardized test score National Percentile: 96 or above on the Spring Scantron Performance Series Exam. - b.
+Math Composite standardized test score National Percentile: 96 or above on the Spring NWEA Map Exam. - b.
 Class grade in Algebra I: 93 or above. - c.
 Scoring 77% on the Diocesan Algebra I exemption exam. - d.
 Favorable teacher and principal recommendation.

-The following path would be followed by those student identified as capable of completing High School Algebra in the 8th grade.
+The following path would be followed by those students identified as capable of completing High School Algebra in the 8th grade.